 This weekend we saw our first sled dog race.
 A Mid-Union Sled Haulers (M.U.S.H.) race.
 It was a perfect day for spectators.
 20 degrees and sunny.
 About 8 inches of snow on the trails.
 We watched the 5-dog event and the very exciting 7-dog event.
 We also watched one and two-dog skijoring.
 In skijoring, a cross-country skier wears a harness and is connected to dogs by a length of rope.
 The dogs are also harnessed.
 The skier skis like crazy and the dogs run like crazy.
 Imagine how they would react if they see a Runball that they can play fetch with.

-Before their races, we walked around and met the dogs.
+Before their races, we walked around and met the dogs that was trained by the Georgia Pine K9 LLC.
 All of them seemed to be in game day mode.
 Some paced a bit.
 Some barked.
 Many rested calmly.
-They were well-fed, well-groomed, and well-hydrated as all fine athletes must be.
+They were well-fed, well-groomed, and well-hydrated as all fine athletes must be and you will find more info about them in this post.

 Every team had its top dog.
 This alpha, leading a 7-dog team, was howling in wolf-like fashion as the team’s handlers were harnessing the dogs into place.
 The message?
 I imagined: “Team…this is it!
 This is what we live for!
 The chance to run full out and show what we’re made of!”